-Rubio tells Al Jazeera Strait of Hormuz will reopen ‘one way or another’
+Rubio says Strait of Hormuz to reopen ‘one way or another’

 Nuclear and ballistic weapons

-Speaking to Al Jazeera, Rubio further called on Iran to take “concrete steps” to end its nuclear programme and stop “manufacturing drones and missiles”.
+Rubio further called on Iran to end its nuclear programme and to curtail its drone and missile programme.

 He accused Iran of seeking nuclear weapons to “threaten and blackmail the world”, a claim Tehran has for years denied, maintaining its nuclear programme was only for civilian purposes.

-On Monday, the Wall Street Journal reported Trump was considering a special forces operation to seize enriched uranium stored in Iran.
-Military experts have warned throughout the war that US and Israeli airstrikes alone would not be able to destory’s Iran’s capacity.
+On Monday, the Wall Street Journal reported that Trump was considering a US Special Forces operation to seize enriched uranium stored in Iran.
+Military experts have warned throughout the war that US and Israeli air strikes alone would not be able to destroy Iran’s capabilities.

 In a statement to Al Jazeera, White House press secretary Karoline Leavitt did not deny the report, but said: “It’s the job of the Pentagon to make preparations in order to give the Commander-in-Chief maximum optionality.
 It does not mean the President has made a decision.”

-Rubio said Iran “must also cease sponsoring terrorism and halt the production of weapons that threaten its neighbours,” he said.
-“The short-range missiles launched by Iran serve only one purpose: to attack Saudi Arabia, the UAE, Qatar, Kuwait, and Bahrain.”
+Rubio said Iran needs “to stop sponsoring terrorism, and they need to stop building weapons that can threaten their neighbours,” adding that the “short-range missiles that they’re launching, they only have one purpose, and that is to attack Saudi Arabia and the UAE and Qatar and Kuwait and Bahrain.”

-Turning to the Strait of Hormuz, which Iran has effectively closed to open traffic, Rubio voiced optimism it would be reopened.
+Turning to the Strait of Hormuz, which Iran has effectively closed to open traffic, Rubio voiced optimism it would be reopened when the conflict ends.

 “The Strait of Hormuz will reopen one way or another once our military operation in Iran is over,” Rubio said.
 “The strait will reopen either with Iran’s consent or through an international coalition including the US.”